Audience menu for:

 The Harford Community College Online Histotechnology Certification program is fully accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS), 5600 River Road, Suite 720, Rosemont, IL, 60018, 773-714-8880.
 This program is an option for students to prepare for the American Society of Clinical Pathologists (ASCP) national certification examination.
 Those who pass the exam are certified as Histology Technicians (HT).
 Certified HTs usually work in human health care, veterinary, industrial or research laboratories.

 Payment is due at the time of registration.
 Students have the option to pay by check, credit card, approved employer invoice request, the FACTS Payment Plan, or loan from a financial institution.
-Payment will not be processed until the student is accepted into the program, with the exception of the nonrefundable application fee and inital FACTS deposit.
+Payment will not be processed until the student is accepted into the program, with the exception of the nonrefundable application fee and initial FACTS deposit.

 The FACTS Payment Plan requires 1/4 down of the program fee, plus a $35 application fee.
-This inital amount is immediately withdrawn from the designated account at the time of application.
+This initial amount is immediately withdrawn from the designated account at the time of application.
 The remaining balance is divided into 4 equal monthly installments, deducted on the 5th of each subsequent month.

 Note: Financial aid through FASFA does not apply to this Continuing Education and Training program.